redhat-na-ssa/ocp-virt-win-iis-ossm-pipeline-demo/INSTRUCTIONS.md

 ## Enable OpenShift Service Mesh Operators

-*** Note: *** These steps can be completed in parallel whilst you wait for the pipelines to complete.
+**Note:** These steps can be completed in parallel while waiting for the pipelines to complete.

 To install `Red Hat OpenShift Service Mesh`, you must install the `Red Hat OpenShift Service Mesh Operator`.
-Repeat the procedure for each additional Operator you want to install.
+Repeat the procedure for each additional Operator.

 Additional Operators include: